Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 	```
 	The number of complete fhir resources that need to be compared on both the server.

 	3. Save the setting and hit the E2ETest_Http function.

-Below are the steps how to run it.
+	 Follow these steps to perform surface check and deep check.

 	### How to run surface and deep check